 - Guidelines to help develop a crisis communication strategy

-- An online infrastructure for crisis communication
+- Online infrastructure for crisis communication

-- Key contacts internally and externally
+- Key contacts internally and externally (third parties)

 - Back up resources